t-affeldt/minetest_movement_overhaul/README.md

 ## Features

 ### CMO Attack Overhaul
+- additional sound effects
-- elevated attacks do additional knockback
+- elevated attacks do additional knockback (based on gravity)
+- increased knockback while in the air
-- backstabs (punches within 90° angle opposed to look direction) do double damage
+- backstabs against players do double damage
 - bonus damage based on relative movement speed
-- missed swings cost 20% stamina
+- missed swings cost 15% stamina
 - no damage dealt if out of stamina

 ### CMO Blood Effects
+- particle effects upon taking damage, based on type
+- particle effect when low on health
 - taking damage has a chance to place blood on the ground

 ### CMO Camera Overhaul